-Zamzam's mother, Amal Khalifa, said last month the five men went to Pakistan for a wedding without telling their parents and were watching television when 30 armed men put guns in their faces and took them away.
-She said authorities held the men for 36 hours without food or water.
+She said the five youths went to Pakistan for a wedding without telling their parents and were watching television when thirty armed men put guns in their faces and took them away, ultimately holding them 36 hours without food or water.

 "They tortured them, they beat them up," Khalifa said.
 "As soon as they fell asleep, somebody hit them so they don't fall asleep."

 Her son told her, "the chief of police over there asked him to say they are [planning] terrorism," she said.
 "He said, some of the boys, they can't take the pressure, and they confess."

 Nadeem Kiani, a spokesman for the Pakistani embassy in Washington, vigorously denied the allegation.
 The youths have had regular consular access from American officials, he said, and there have been no formal complaints of mistreatment lodged by them.

 In January, the deputy superintendent of the district jail in Pakistan, Aftab Hanif, told CNN that nobody had touched the suspects, and their allegations of mistreatment were false.

 A U.S. embassy spokesman in Islamabad, Rick Snelsire, confirmed that Pakistani officials have granted regular consular access to the Americans but could not comment further on the subject, citing privacy grounds.
 State Department spokesman Marc Toner said last month, "We take seriously all reports of abuse and torture.
 We did in fact raise those reports with officials from the government of Pakistan" but could not comment further.